TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/internal-looping.md

 ### Entry Point API

 The *Entry Point* API is the first point of entry for a client request.
-It inspects the header to determine if the incoming client request requires authentication using *Basic Auhentication* or *Auth Token*.
+It inspects the header to determine if the incoming client request requires authentication using *Basic Authentication* or *Auth Token*.
 Consequently, it then redirects the request to the *BasicAuth Internal* or *AuthToken Internal* API depending upon the header included in the client request.

 The API definition resource for the *Entry Point* API is listed below.
 It is configured to listen for requests on the `/entry` path and forward requests upstream to `http://example.com`